VRCFury/VRCFury/CONTRIBUTING.md

 ## How to make code changes

 * Review the important `License Requirements` section below.
-* Check out this repository into a new directory (outside your unity project).
+* Fork this repository, and checkout into a new directory (outside your unity project).
 * If you installed using the VCC, remove the package using the VCC.
 * If you installed using the installer, remove the package from unity's Package Manager "In Project" section.
 * In unity's Package Manager tab, click +, `Add Package From Disk`, then select the com.vrcfury.vrcfury/package.json file from this repo.